wp-plugins/event-espresso-free/readme.txt

 5. Create a new page (not post) on your site.
 Put [ESPRESSO_EVENTS] in it on a line by itself.

-6. Note: if you are upgradings from a previous version please backup your data prior to upgrade.
+6. Note: if you are upgrading from a previous version please backup your data prior to upgrade.

-= License =

-This plugin is provided "as is" and without any warranty or expectation of function.
-I'll probably try to help you if you ask nicely, but I can't promise anything.
-You are welcome to use this plugin and modify it however you want, as long as you give credit where it is due.
+Check out the advanced [installation](http://eventespresso.com/support/installing-event-espresso/) and [setup instructions](http://eventespresso.com/support/setting-event-espresso/) on our website.

 == Frequently Asked Questions ==

+**Can I fully manage my events with Event Espresso lite?**

+You will be able to fully manage basic events with Event Espresso lite.
+This will be sufficient for many WordPress users.
+If you need advanced features you can check out our Premium [Event Management plugin](http://eventespresso.com/download/)

+**Do you monitor the WordPress.org support forums?**

+We do, although you'll find a faster response time at the [support forums on our homepage](http://www.eventespresso.com/forums/).

+**How do I display a single event on my page?**

 To display a single event on a page use the [SINGLEEVENT single_event_id="Unique Event ID"]

+**How do I display a list of events in the sidebar?**

-To display a list of events in sidebar, use the Event Registration Widget.
-If your theme doesn't use widgets, you can use  <?php display_all_events(); ?> in theme code.
+To display a list of events in the sidebar, use the Event Registration Widget.
+If your theme doesn't use widgets, you can use  '<?php display_all_events(); ?>' in your theme's code.

-To use, create a new page with only  [ESPRESSO_EVENTS]
+**I have no idea how to get started.
+Can you help?**

+You need to create a new page and insert only the [ESPRESSO_EVENTS] shortcode.
+This page should be excluded from your navigation.
+This means you should not add it to your navigation menu under Appearance > Menus.
+If you're using a pre-WordPress 3.0 theme you can use the [exclude pages plugin](http://wordpress.org/extend/plugins/exclude-pages/).

+You should also create and exclude from navigation:

+* insert [ESPRESSO_PAYMENTS] shortcode on a new page to create a URL back to the payment/thank you page
+* insert the [ESPRESSO_TXN] to create the page for processing your payment transactions

+**Can I display a list of attendees?**

 To display list of attendees of an active event use [LISTATTENDEES] on a page or post.

-*For URL link back to the payment/thank you page use  [ESPRESSO_PAYMENTS] on a new page.

-*For PayPal to notify about payment confirmation use  [ESPRESSO_TXN_PAGE] on a new page.

-*This page should be hidden from from your navigation menu.
-Exclude pages by using the 'Exclude Pages' plugin from http://wordpress.org/extend/plugins/exclude-pages/ or using the 'exclude' parameter in your 'wp_list_pages' template tag.
-Please refer to http://codex.wordpress.org/Template_Tags/wp_list_pages for more inforamation about excluding pages.

-= Email Confirmations =
+**How do I customize my confirmation emails?**
 For customized confirmation emails, the following tags can be placed in the email form and they will pull data from the database to include in the email.

 [fname], [lname], [phone], [event],[description], [cost], [company], [co_add1], [co_add2], [co_city],[co_state], [co_zip],[contact], [payment_url], [start_date], [start_time], [end_date], [end_time]

 = Sample Mail Send =